makeopensource/mOS/src/lib/pit/README.md

 |         | 1 = four-digit BCD |

-- Operating Modes:
+### Operating Modes:
 	- The mode we use for our timer is the square wave generator we could've used the rate generator but the wiki reccomends the square wave generator instead
-	- The sqaure wave generator essentially acts as a frequenct divider where the output signal is a square wave
+	- The square wave generator essentially acts as a frequency divider where the output signal is a square wave